sajmera9/BeerCaseStudy1/README.md

 ### 2. Merge beer data with the breweries data.
 Print the first 6 observations and the last six observations to check the merged file.
 (RMD only, this does not need to be included in the presentation or the deck.)

 To successfully merge the `beer.csv` and `breweries.csv` , we merged on the unique identifier columns that were in both datasets called `Brewery_id` and `Brew_ID`.
-Lastly, we concatenating first and last six observations into one dataframe called `head_tail_merge`.
+Lastly, we concatenated the first and last six observations into one dataframe called `head_tail_merge`.
 Here is a screenshot of what that dataframe looks like:

 ![First and Last Six Observations](Visualizations/MergeFirstAndLast6.png)

 ### 3. Address the missing values in each column.

-Using the `naniar` library in R, we found that there are 62 missing values for ABV and 1005 missing values for IBU after merging the both datasets.
+Using the `naniar` library in R, we found that there are **62** missing values for ABV and **1005** missing values for IBU after merging the both datasets.
 Going forward, we decided to drop all these NA values.
 We created a visualization of the missing values in column to visually compare them.

 ![Missing Values Plot](Visualizations/MissingValuesPlot.png)

 ### 4. Compute the median alcohol content and international bitterness unit for each state.
 Plot a bar chart to compare.

 Using a `group_by()`, and `summarize()` we computed the median ABV and median IBU per state.

 For our visualization, we wanted to focus on the top ten states with highest median ABV.
 We found the top 9 states have a median ABV over **5.5%**.
 The state with the highest median ABV is Colorado with 6.5%, followed by Florida with 6.2% and Connecticut with 6.1%.
 If we were planning on making beer with higher alcohol content, we should consider selling that beer to the following states in the visualization.

 ![Top Ten Median ABV Per State](Visualizations/MedianABVPerState.png)

 Similarly, we focused on the top ten states with the highest median IBU.
 We see that the top 8 states have a median IBU over **38**.
-Furthermore, some of the top states a high median IBU are top states with the highest median ABV.
+Furthermore, some of the top states with a high median IBU are also top states with the highest median ABV.
 We should consider the importance of the IBU when making and selling beers in states.

 ![Top Ten Median IBU Per State](Visualizations/MedianIBUPerState.png)